 Skip to main content

-To design the conversation flow, navigate to the Conversation Flow tab within your new agent and begin.
+To design the conversation flow, create a new (or choose an existing) agent using the header bar and navigate to the Conversation Flow tab within your new agent and begin.
+Use the following buttons on the bottom right corner of your view to navigate through various settings of the agent:

-The primary attributes (name, persona, voice, objective, variables, advanced prompt, etc.) of your agent are defined in the first left panel Conversation Flow tab when selecting an agent. primary-convo
+The primary attributes (name, persona, and objective) of your agent are defined on the left sidebar on the Conversation Flow tab when you have the Persona & Objective button selected after choosing an agent. primary-convo

 Configuring Name